 The rare times that you let your guard down and stopped striving to embody some caricature of a writer, social butterfly, and dare I say it, FUCKBOI were what kept me coming back.
 You introduced me to what are now some of my favorite books and albums and stuck by through my bat-shit moments.
 Oh yeah, and taught me how to roll cigarettes like a lady.

 You are unequivocally yourself, which is mad frustrating but also insanely attractive.
-It feels like you strive to reach a standard set by someone else when you can reach beyond that if you are yourself.
 You embodied a lot of contradictions: selfless in the sack, yet distant; narcissistic, yet afraid to open up; available, yet only on your own time.
 But if I could go back, I'd emotionally exhaust myself again.

 A Review of Grace Wyler By Her Ex-Boyfriend